rajatgirotra/study/javascript_nodejs/1_README.txt

 One of these is called V8 javascript engine developed by Google and used by Google chrome.
 It is written in C++.

 A very good feature of V8 is that it is embeddable and extensible.
 So a company called Joyent extended this V8 in the following way.
-V8 allows you to define hooks which is a way of telling Javascript V8 engine that if you find this particular text, function in javascript which is not defined in the Javascript standard (like a function, myFunction()), then call this particular function which I am defining.
+V8 allows you to define hooks which is a way of telling Javascript V8 engine that if you find this particular text/function in javascript which is not defined in the Javascript standard (like a function, myFunction(), print(), load() etc), then call this particular function which I am defining.

 So this company called Joyent created anothter piece of software called Node (written again in C++, targeted for many different OS'es) and created a lot of functions(hooks) , so they basically extended Javascript to give it server side capabilities.